January 21, 2025

 Description

-Today, I present The Greatest Of All Time (GOAT) 😉Privacy Luggage Tag.
+Today, I present The Greatest Of All Time (GOAT) 😉Privacy Luggage Tag - NOW in three sizes.

-The tag, featuring a convenient swivel mechanism, allows you to easily display or hide the information contained within.
+The tag features a convenient swivel mechanism, enabling you to easily display or conceal the information it contains.
 When Privacy mode is activated, two opposing magnets 'hold' the lid in place, ensuring your private information stays private.
-The innovative pass-through retention pin allows you to attach the Privacy Luggage Tag to your suitcase in a method that is convenient for you, such as a 3D-printed zip tie, a commercially purchased zip tie, or a fancy handmade paracord lanyard, connected with my Paracord Screw Connector…. you get the idea.
+The innovative pass-through retention pin allows you to attach the Privacy Luggage Tag to your suitcase in a convenient method, such as using a 3D-printed zip tie, a commercially purchased zip tie, or a handmade paracord lanyard, or connected with my Paracord Screw Connector.
 That said, luggage handlers can be energetic while handling your bag, so print two tags, one for the outside of your luggage and one for the inside.
 So, if those luggage handlers put your bag on the wrong plane or the outside tag gets 'lost,' the inside tag can save the day and tell the airline to whom the bag belongs.

-Quick Privacy tip: Don't include your home address on the tag (I know my examples have addresses, but they are for illustrative purposes; change the text as you please).
-Airlines will not just send the bags to your home without talking to you first.
-Plus, that information will let others know there likely isn't anyone at that address for at least the next day, making it a prime robbery location.
+Quick Privacy Tip: Don't include your home address on the tag (I know my examples have addresses, but they are for illustrative purposes; feel free to change the text as needed).
+Airlines will not simply send the bags to your home without first speaking with you.
+Additionally, that information will alert others that there is likely no one at that address for at least the next day, making it a prime target for robbery.
 However, I would include your name, cell phone number, and email address as contact methods.

-Before printing, to ensure the best print possible, please run the printer calibration if you have not run one in a while.
-I applied a generic poop optimization to the print profile that will significantly reduce the poop volume per color change, and the text is set for 0.5mm to reduce the number of color changes further.
+Before printing, to ensure the best possible print, please run the printer calibration if you haven't done so in a while.
+The text is set for 0.5mm to reduce the number of color changes.
 The text is customizable via Bambu Studio or your favorite alternative slicer.
-Two versions of the tag are included: one with the luggage icon on the front and one without (so you can put your own design on the front).
-The overall dimensions for the tags are 103x50mm.
+Three decorative design versions on the original tag are included: one featuring a Flower design, one featuring a luggage icon on the front, and a blank one (allowing you to add your own design to the front).
+The slim and stout versions only come in the suitcase variant.

 Editing Text in Bambu Studio: